AbhinavGonthina/AbhinavGonthina/README.md

 - Helped design booking, split-payments, and trip planning features with Express + Prisma + TS.
 - Rolling out a frontend redesign with React + Tailwind + Material UI
 - Redis caching boosted hotel search speed by **~80%**.
-- Part of the demo of our app and website helped land **$30K in funding**, giving us room to grow the team and bring in new technologies🙌
+- A demo of our app and website helped land **$30K in funding**, giving us room to grow the team and bring in new technologies🙌

 **Rainfall Learning – Tech Lead** *(Jun 2025 → Now)*
 - Keeping 20+ devs/designers organized across curriculum, scheduling, and platform work.